trallard/Shef_CodeFirst_Python/set-up-windows-users.md

 2. Make sure you choose a '3.x' version
 3. Once this has been downloaded click on the **.exe** file and follow the installer instructions

+*Make sure you check the box that says add Python to the PATH**, otherwise you won't be able to run python programs properly!

 ### Install pip

 **pip** is a package management system for installing and managing software packages (libraries) written in Python.
 We'll be using it to install things like Flask and any other libraries we want to make use of during this course.